Welcome to Jeffers' Class Page. Our class teacher is Miss Clark.

-In the afternoon, when we were told the fire had spread and Master Craig needed us to be detectives to find out which of the shops had burnt down.
+In the afternoon, when we were told the fire had spread and we needed to be detectives to find out which of the shops had burnt down.
 We dug into the soil to look for clues.
 We then used this information to work out if the place that had burnt down was rich or poor and how we knew.

 "I am amazing.
 Together we are magnificent!"